Background and Purpose of the Study

 Using the percentages of students reaching proficiency of standards of states who also participated in NAEP, a score point on NAEP scale for each state is identified.
 Mapping states’ proficiency standards onto a single measurement scale (in this case, NAEP) provides a basis for making comparisons of the states.

-Analyses included in the 2009 study uses the several data sources for NAEP and state assessment results for grades 4 and 8:
+The 2013 study used the following data sources to acquire NAEP and state assessment results for grades 4 and 8:

-Nebraska was not included because the state did not administer a statewide assessment.
-No data for grade 8 mathematics were available for California because the state does not test general mathematics at this grade level.
+In 2009, Nebraska was not included because the state did not administer a statewide assessment.
+No data for grade 8 mathematics were available for California and Virginia because the states do not test general mathematics at this grade level.

 After mapping the state proficiency standards to the NAEP scale, it was found that most states’ standards for proficiency were at or below the NAEP Basic achievement level, meaning partial mastery of fundamental skills.